 Confused by the title?
 Most people probably are, and that’s the point.
 We constantly hear that “digital is perfect” and “there cannot be differences between transports” etc. We heard this from engineers, computer scientists and armchair experts.
 All three are wrong, but the engineers really ought to know better.

 Digital is a storage method.
 It can only occur in the middle of this chain, with sound converted to digital and then back.
 The goal is 100% transparency – or, more accurately, transparency so good we cannot tell the difference.
 While that sounds like a cop out, its not.
-Analog records are also intended to be 100% transparent and fail miserably.
-CD, DSD, or whatever need only fail less to be an improvement.
-My opinion is that done right, it DOES fail less and is potentially superb.
+Analog records are also intended to be 100% transparent, and they fail miserably.
+CD, DSD, or whatever need only to fail less, to be an improvement.
+My opinion is that done right, digital DOES fail less and is potentially superb.
 Its that word “potentially” that trips us up.

 While there are many points along the chain where we can lose fidelity I want to talk about one in particular: Jitter.
 I want to talk about jitter for two reasons: